nitad54448/win10-installer-yappari/README.md

 ![image](https://user-images.githubusercontent.com/80171481/233996948-d8085a78-65ee-47cc-b291-95b75b5f60d1.png)

-__11th of may 2023__
+__12th of may 2023__

 # YAPPARI
 YAPPARI stands for _**Y**et **A**nother **P**rogram for **An**alysis and **R**esearch in **I**mpedance_.
 This file is referenced as [http://dx.doi.org/10.13140/RG.2.2.15160.83200](http://dx.doi.org/10.13140/RG.2.2.15160.83200)

 If you are using Windows 10, you can download and install YAPPARI from this page (Select **Code** then **Download zip**).
-A version compiled in Labview 2018 can also be found in one of my repositories [here](https://github.com/nitad54448/yappari).
-The difference between them is that on some processors without SSE2 instructions set, only the LV2022 will work.
+This version was compiled with  A version compiled in Labview 2018 on some processors without SSE2 instructions set, only version compiled with LV2022 will work.
+Make a request if you need such a version.

 YAPPARI is designed to simulate or fit the impedance spectrum of simple circuits and is primarily intended for educational purposes.
 This help file provides a brief introduction to the program.
 You are welcome to customize the help_YAPPARI.pdf for your own use or for other users.
 If you wish to contribute to the file feel free to modify it here.